Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

-# Becoming an CSC Ledger Gateway
+# Becoming an STM Ledger Gateway

-**Gateways** are the businesses that link the CSC Ledger to the rest of the world.
-An existing online financial institution can expand to act as a gateway in the the CSC Ledger.
-By becoming an CSC Ledger gateway, a financial services business can gain several advantages:
+**Gateways** are the businesses that link the STM Ledger to the rest of the world.
+An existing online financial institution can expand to act as a gateway in the the STM Ledger.
+By becoming an STM Ledger gateway, a financial services business can gain several advantages:

-* By enabling its customers to send and receive value in the CSC Ledger, the business increases its value proposition to customers.
+* By enabling its customers to send and receive value in the STM Ledger, the business increases its value proposition to customers.
-* By accepting payments from the CSC Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.
+* By accepting payments from the STM Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.
-* The business can use CSC Ledger-related services as a new source of revenue.
+* The business can use STM Ledger-related services as a new source of revenue.

-This document explains the concepts and steps necessary to become an CSC Ledger gateway.
-In this document, we use a fictional online currency exchange named "ACME" and its customers as examples, to show how ACME can expand its business to include being an CSC Ledger gateway.
+This document explains the concepts and steps necessary to become an STM Ledger gateway.
+In this document, we use a fictional online currency exchange named "ACME" and its customers as examples, to show how ACME can expand its business to include being an STM Ledger gateway.

 ## Contact Information

 You are not on your own.
-CasinoCoin wants gateways to succeed, so we are here to help.
+Stoxum wants gateways to succeed, so we are here to help.
 Please contact us if you need help building and growing your gateway.

-* Contact [partners@casinocoin.org](mailto:partners@casinocoin.org) for enterprise-class integrations, infrastructure advice, and other business development needs.
+* Contact [partners@stoxum.org](mailto:partners@stoxum.org) for enterprise-class integrations, infrastructure advice, and other business development needs.
-* Contact [support@casinocoin.org](mailto:support@casinocoin.org) for technical questions, clarifications, bug reports, and feature requests.
+* Contact [support@stoxum.org](mailto:support@stoxum.org) for technical questions, clarifications, bug reports, and feature requests.

 ## Gateways Explained